DocsJSONSelective disclosure

 Selective disclosure

-An important principle in any system that handles personally identifiable information (PII) is to minimise the data disclosed in a given interaction.
+An important principle in any system that handles personally identifiable information (PII) is to minimize the data disclosed in a given interaction.
 When users share information, they should be able to choose what and how much they share on a case-by-case basis, while the relying parties receiving the information must be able to maintain assurances about the presented information’s origin and integrity.
 This process is often referred to as selective disclosure of data.
 As technologists, by having solutions that easily achieve selective disclosure, we can drive a culture based on the minimum information exchange required to enhance user privacy.

 Wallet